ragsden/docs/sources/docker_build.rst

 =================
 Shippable is the world's only CI/CD platform built natively on Docker.
 All builds are run on Docker containers and this gives us a unique ability to support advanced docker workflows.
 We're constantly adding to our custom Docker support, so check back often!

+We fully integrate with 2 hosted Docker registries - Docker Hub and Google Container Registry.

 **Docker Hub**
 --------------